Please check directly with individual organizations to inquire as to the status of volunteer opportunities available.

 Income Tax Preparation

-Canada Revenue Agency trainers provide instruction to volunteers who are willing to help file returns for members of the community requiring assistance.
-Special attention is given to preparing basic returns for eligible seniors, service industry workers and persons with disabilities.
+Lend your expertise and become a volunteer for the income tax preparation program.
+Volunteers are always being recruited to help file returns for members of the community requiring assistance.
+Volunteers for the income tax program receive instruction from Canada Revenue Agency trainers.
+The program provides special attention to preparing basic returns for eligible seniors, service industry workers and persons with disabilities.

 Roots of Empathy Program

 If you’re expecting a newborn between June 15 and August 15, please consider volunteering for Roots of Empathy.

 Santa’s Anonymous is a community-based program in Banff and Lake Louise that helps those in need during the holiday season.

 Snow Angel Program

 The Snow Angel program pairs volunteers with those needing help clearing their driveways and sidewalks in winter.

 The Volunteer Driver Program will provide transportation for seniors and persons with disabilities to medical appointments in Calgary, Canmore and Banff.